-In the event any provision, standard or requirement of this article is found to be in conflict with any provision of any other ordinance or code of the county, the provision which establishes the higher standard or more stringent requirement for the promotion and protection of the health and safety of the residents of the county shall prevail.
+In the event any provision, standard or requirement of this article is found to be in conflict with any provision of any other ordinance or code of the county, the provision which establishes the higher standard or more stringent requirement for the promotion and protection of the health and safety of the residents of Cumberland County shall prevail.
+(Ord. of 6-15-98)

 Sec.
-4-69. - Duties of public officer.
+4-69. - Duties of assistant director of inspections.

-The public officer is hereby designated to exercise the powers herein prescribed.
-The public officer shall have such powers as may be necessary to carry out and effectuate the purpose and provisions of this chapter, including, without limiting the generality of the foregoing, the following powers in addition to others herein granted:
+The Assistant Director of Inspections is hereby designated the public officer to exercise the powers herein prescribed.
+The Assistant Director shall have such powers as may be necessary to carry out and effectuate the purpose and provisions of this chapter, including, without limiting the generality of the foregoing, the following powers in addition to others herein granted:

-- (1) To investigate, inspect, and determine which buildings, dwellings, or dwelling units are substandard and/or unfit for human habitation, and those which pose an imminent threat of bodily harm to occupants of a building, dwelling, or a dwelling unit, or any person upon the premises. - (2) To take such action alone or together with other appropriate departments and agencies, public and private, as may be necessary to effect rehabilitation or removal of buildings which are substandard and/or unfit. - (3) To take such action alone or together with other appropriate departments or agencies, public and private, as may be necessary to eliminate vegetation overgrowth, clear unauthorized dump sites, or correct other environmental conditions which are inimical to public well-being and prevents harboring of rodents, insects, other similar pests. - (4) To serve as hearing officer, administer oaths and affirmations, examine witnesses and receive evidence. - (5) To enter upon premises for the purpose of making examinations and inspections, provided such entries shall be made in accordance with this article and state law, and shall be made in such a manner as to cause the least possible inconvenience to the persons in possession. - (6) To appoint and fix the duties of such officers, agents and employees as necessary to assist in carrying out the purposes of this article and to delegate any of their functions and powers to such officers, agents and employees. - (7) To determine that buildings and accessory structures are substandard and/or unfit for human habitation if the public officer finds, on the basis of the requirements set forth in this article, that conditions exist in such structures or accessory structures which are dangerous or injurious to the health, safety or well-being of the occupants of such building, the occupants of neighboring buildings, or other residents of the county and environs.
-Such conditions include, but are not limited to, lack of adequate ventilation, light or sanitary facilities; dilapidation, disrepair, structural defects and uncleanliness.
+(1) To investigate, inspect, and determine which dwelling units are substandard and/or unfit for human habitation, and those which pose an imminent threat of bodily harm to occupants of a dwelling, or a dwelling unit, or any person upon the premises.

-(8) Except as may otherwise be provided by statute or local law or ordinance, no public officer, agent or employee of the county charged with enforcement of the minimum housing and nonresidential code of the county shall be personally liable for any damage that may accrue to persons or property as a result of any act required or permitted in the discharge of his duties under this article.
-No person who institutes or assists in the prosecution of a criminal proceeding under this article shall be liable for damages hereunder unless he acted with malice and without reasonable grounds for believing thatthe person accused was guilty of an unlawful act or omission.
+- (3) To take such action alone or together with other appropriate departments or agencies, public and private, as may be necessary to eliminate noxious vegetation growth, clear unauthorized dump sites, or correct other environmental conditions which are inimical to public well-being. - (4) To serve as hearing officer, administer oaths and affirmations, examine witnesses and receive evidence. - (5) To enter upon premises for the purpose of making examinations and inspections, provided such entries shall be made in accordance with this article and state law, and shall be made in such a manner as to cause the least possible inconvenience to the persons in possession. - (6) To appoint and fix the duties of such officers, agents and employees as necessary to assist in carrying out the purposes of this article and to delegate any of his functions and powers to such officers, agents and employees. - (7) To determine that residential dwellings and accessory structures are substandard and/or unfit for human habitation if he finds, on the basis of the requirements set forth in this article, that conditions exist in such structures or accessory structures which are dangerous or injurious to the health, safety or well-being of the occupants of such building, the occupants of neighboring buildings, or other residents of the county and environs.
+Such conditions include, but are not limited to, lack of adequate ventilation, light or sanitary facilities; dilapidation, disrepair, structural defects and uncleanliness. - (8) Except as may otherwise be provided by statute or local law or ordinance, no officer, agent or employee of the county charged with enforcement of the minimum housing code of the county shall be personally liable for any damage that may accrue to persons or property as a result of any act required or permitted in the discharge of his duties under this article.
+No person who institutes or assists in the prosecution of a criminal proceeding under this article shall be liable for damages hereunder unless he acted with malice and without reasonable grounds for believing that the person accused was guilty of an unlawful act or omission.
+(Ord. of 6-15-98)

 Sec.
-4-70. - Board of Adjustment to serve as housing appeals board.
+4-70. - Housing appeals board.